 If a person forgets his or her library card, and the library staff does not know the patron, it is possible to borrow materials with a photo identification.
 Borrowers are encouraged to present their library card when borrowing materials.
 Lost or stolen cards may be replaced for $1.00, after showing identification.

-Books, audio books and magazines (except the most recent issue of each magazine title) are loaned for a period of two weeks and have a one week grace period where fines do not accumulate.
+Books, audio books and magazines are loaned for a period of two weeks and have a one week grace period where fines do not accumulate.
 Materials may be renewed for an additional two weeks if it is not on reserve.

-DVDs are loaned for a period of one week and have a two day grace period where fines do not accumulate.
-DVDs may be renewed for an additional week if the items are not on reserve.
+DVDs are loaned for a period of two weeks and have a two day grace period where fines do not accumulate.
+DVDs may be renewed for an additional two weeks if the items are not on reserve.
 The library assumes no responsibility for damage caused to a borrower’s DVD player by a library DVD.
 The patron is responsible for compliance with all applicable restrictions of the copyright law.

-A fine of twenty-five cents ($.25) per item (book, magazine, audio book) per day will be assessed against any patron not returning materials by the date due.
-A fine of twenty-five cents ($.25) per DVD per day will be assessed against any patron not returning materials by the due date.
+A fine of twenty-five cents ($.25) per item for any materials per day will be assessed against any patron not returning materials by the date due.
 If materials are not returned within one week of the due date, the patron will be called or a notice sent by email or mail.
 This method of notice will be continued on a weekly basis for five weeks and a record of all notices shall be kept on file.
 Borrowing privileges may be suspended immediately following the first notification.
 After five weeks of notification, the patron receives a bill for the cost of the item(s) and the materials are put on lost status.
 If the materials aren’t returned or there is no response from the patron, the bill is sent to the City office to be included in the patron’s Utility bill.
 However, billing on the patron’s Utility Bill is only for City residents.
 The City office will add a $5 processing fee for this service.
 For non-city residents, after the five notices and a bill, a certified letter is mailed charging the patron the cost of materials and the cost of the certified letter.
 If there is no response, the certified letter and written record of notifications will then be sent to the Osceola County Sheriff’s office, who will make an attempt to retrieve the materials for the library.

 Fines for all materials will have a maximum of $5.00/item and will also include the replacement cost of the item(s) if it has been damaged or lost.